 - Patents, measured by the number of international patent filings [5%]

-“This recognition of our scholarship and research excellence is a high honor,” said School of Social Work Dean Eddie Uehara.
+“This recognition is a high honor,” said School of Social Work Dean Eddie Uehara.
 “It's a testament to our academic strength, which supports continued classroom innovation and our ablity to create real impact in the communities we serve.”

 Last year, the School of Social Work was ranked third in the nation by U.S. News & World Report.
 To determine that ranking, U.S. News surveyed 206 social work schools and programs, using peer assessments conducted by surveys sent to deans, program directors, department chairs and faculty members at accredited social work degree programs nationwide.

 According to the just-released CWUR report, 45 disciplines offered at the University were ranked in the top-10 among global universities.
 Among institutions with the most top-10 programs, the University placed ninth worldwide.
 The rankings were based on studying the top universities worldwide in 227 subject areas covering all science and social science disciplines.
 This is the highest ranking the University has received in a global subject ranking.